frontegg/frontegg-angular/README.md

-# FronteggAngular
+# Frontegg Angular

-This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 11.0.5.
-//TODO: finilize
 ## How to use

 1. Install Frontegg Libraries
-Run the following command to Install frontegg Angular library.
+   Run the following command to Install Frontegg Angular library.

 ```
 npm install @frontegg/angular
 ```

 2. Configuration
    Add `FronteggAppModule` to `AppModule`

 ```
 import { BrowserModule } from '@angular/platform-browser';